-Marriage and finances…it doesn’t always come naturally.
+Marriage and finances…it doesn't always come naturally.
 Even for us money geeks!
-Let me show you what I learned along the last 8 years.
+Let me show you what I learned along the last 8 years with 5 money and marriage tips to live by.

 When my husband and I first met with our pastor before getting married, we briefly discussed marriage and money.